theforeman/foreman-discovery-image/README.md

 this is mapped to memory.
 This is intentional, so make sure you have enough RAM or you can experience some swapping.
 Alternatively, change the temp directory in the scripts.

+It is possible to modify SYSLINUX kernel command line by changing livecd-creator code in /usr/lib/python2.7/site-packages/imgcreate/live.py file.
+This workarounds missing input options for additional kernel command line elements and can be used for testing the ISO with special kernel command line options multiple times.

 Additional facts
 ----------------